ZoomTen/furnace2asm/README.md

   * [UPX](https://upx.github.io/)
   * Nimble (should come with Nim)

-to build CLI only (all platformas):
+to build CLI only (all platforms):
 ```
 nimble makeRelease
 ```